COVID-19 pandemic in Georgia (U.S. state): County and city governments

-In addition to Atlanta, the cities of Brookhaven, Clarkston, Sandy Springs and Dunwoody have approved plans to ban dine-in service at restaurants.
+In addition to Atlanta, the cities of Brookhaven, Clarkston, Sandy Springs and Dunwoody approved plans to ban dine-in service at restaurants.
 Clarkston also banned gatherings of more than ten people.
 South Fulton on March 17 instituted a curfew from 9:00 PM to 7:00 AM, with work and medical exceptions.

 Athens–Clarke County declared on March 19 that "all individuals... shall shelter at their place of residence", though with exceptions.

 DeKalb County CEO Michael Thurmond declared a state of emergency on March 23 and later issued a stay-at-home order effective from March 28 and to last indefinitely.
 The order does not affect cities within DeKalb County, but the order "invites all of the cities to adopt this Order so that the [r]ules within all of DeKalb County are uniform".

 The city of Savannah declared a state of emergency on March 19, and mayor Van Johnson issued a stay-at-home order on March 24, effective through April 8.
 Johnson said that the order was "necessary and prudent to enhance and escalate our action plan to minimize the exposure of Savannahians to this virus".

 On March 26, Effingham County declared a state of emergency and "urged" residents to shelter in place.
 Springfield declared an emergency the same day.

 On March 20, Tybee Island closed its public beaches and banned the open consumption of alcohol.
 The island town also ordered all businesses on the island to close from 11 pm to 7 am.
 On March 28, mayor Shirley Sessions ordered all non-essential businesses on the island to close and banned large groups from March 28 through April 9.

 Gwinnett County issued a stay-at-home order effective March 28 through April 13.
 The order covers the county as well as its 16 cities.